Loft Conversions In Billingshurst

 So a loft conversion in your Billingshurst property really makes a sound investment and a comparatively inexpensive option to moving homes for the purpose of increased living space.

-For a dedicated team in a company that always strives for client satisfaction come to Northern Heights Loft Conversions and we’ll provide you with all your needs for a loft conversion in your Billingshurst home.
+For a dedicated team in a company that always strives for client satisfaction come to West Sussex Loft Conversions and we’ll provide you with all your needs for a loft conversion in your Billingshurst home.
 Get in touch with us today to experience this for yourself.

 Billingshurst is a civil parish in the Horsham District of West Sussex.
 The village’s population at the census in 2001 was just short of 7,000 and has grown steadily ever since, with new developments in the last 10 years.

 The village has a primary school, Billingshurst Primary School, which was formerly two separate schools, an infant school and a junior school, which were merged in 2010.
 Billingshurst also has a secondary school and a sixth form college, which together is called the Weald School.

 This facility also houses the Billingshurst sports and leisure centre which has public access to the gym and swimming pool.
 There are also outdoor facilities including an all weather pitch.
 The Village has seen a lot of development, as mentioned earlier and a new sports area was built called Jubilee Fields.
 This has a number of sporting activities and facilities, such as football pitches, two cricket pitches and pavilion, a fishing lake, and an exercise (trim trail) path. recently a new skate park has also been added.
 Other facilities in the village include a tennis club and a lawn bowling club.

 So, when residents are looking to expand their living areas they have the choice of moving or extending.
 Moving can be a very expensive option and stamp duty costs could mean that the stamp duty cost would be more than an professionally build extension to the present home.